Thai Mango and Coconut Forbidden Purple Rice with Basil (Vegan)…..quite a mouthful this wonder dessert, in more than just the name!

 I’m not a huge dessert fella, but sweet coconut rice topped with mango is something I’d swim to Thailand to try again.
 Jane brought it all the way to the Beach House and it was a very pleasant surprise.

 Jane made this ‘Forbidden Rice’ for one of our date nights (in).
 We are some of the luckiest folks you’ll ever meet and get much good luck/ news/ people crossing our paths and we felt like celebrating it all.
-I opened something rose and fizzy and Jane disappeared into the bowels of the Beach House Kitchen to work her culinary magic spatulas, and what a feast we had.
-The Honey Corn and Coconut Korma (recipe coming soon) was something to write home about (even though we were already home) but the dessert…………..I do a lot of the cooking in the B.H.K. and I also work in a kitchen for my sins, so to have a dinner presented to you with such care is a recipe for a magic night.
+I opened something fizzy and Jane disappeared into the bowels of the Beach House Kitchen to work her culinary magic spatulas, and what a feast we had.
+The Corn and Coconut Korma (recipe coming soon) was something to write home about (even though we were already home) but the dessert…………..I do a lot of the cooking in the B.H.K. and I also work in a kitchen for my sins, so to have a dinner presented to you with such care is a recipe for a magic night.

 Purple rice (sometimes called black rice) was deemed so special, fragrant and nutty, it was only served to emperors in ancient China, hence the ‘forbidden’ moniker.
 It was also popular in the fascinating Indian region of Manipur, where it is still served on very special occasions to much fanfare.
 It is believed that all of the strains of this rice lead back to the Manipur region.
 It is a glutinous rice and is grown in many different countries now, it is exceptionally nutritious (see the Foodie Fact) and has a distinct, full flavour.
 This rice also makes for a very funky porridge.

 The only problem is getting hold of the stuff, the real deal is hard to find.
 Jane picked some up in Glastonbury, which is the heart of all things obscure and nutritious foodstuffs within the UK.
-I imagine if you live in California it grows on trees there!
+I imagine if you live in certain pockets of California it grows on trees there!
 But generally, it may take a while to track down.
 Our advise, persevere and bring this dessert into your life.
 Of you can’t get black, go white jasmine instead.

 This is an easy dessert to make and is perfect for when you fancy adding something a little exotic to proceedings; mango and coconut are a legendary pair and the coconut pouring sauce, quite literally, tops it off.